 - How to spot false & misleading fitness equipment advertising

 - How to find the best place to buy an elliptical

 Remember, we are always available to answer any questions about buying an elliptical or other exercise equipment.
-No time or interest in the research?
-Use the Virtual Assistant and one of our elliptical specialists will reach out to you with customized recommendations for your personal needs.
+No time to research?
+Use the Virtual Assistant and one of our elliptical specialists will reach out to you with customized recommendations and our top picks for your personal needs.
 You can also use the button below to chat with an elliptical expert or visit a G&G showroom.

 So, you have decided to purchase an elliptical trainer for your home.

 Let's take care of a few things before we get started...

 If you're anything like me when it comes to purchasing decisions, you are probably spending a fair amount of time on the web researching the parts of an elliptical, specification sheets & reviews, looking at photos, and watching videos.
 All of the information out there can be a bit daunting, so let us help you identify the most important aspects to consider and separate what you need to know from the gobbledygook when shopping for an elliptical trainer.

 Read through at your own pace or choose a topic: